orionz/wasm-skiplist/README.md

 ## Todo

 1. implement same algorithm as skiplist to compare apples to apples
-2. try a neon/ffi spike
+2. try a neon spike
-3. break out code into different files or projects